socek/quackquack/docsrc/docs/under_the_hood.rst

 The advandtage of the injectors is that you do not need to pass the context value everywhere or use the `with` statement.
 So it mitigate the boilerplate.
 Also, you can pass arguments instead of default values in functions.
-This is very helpful in implementation of tests.
+This dependency injection is very helpful in implementation of tests.

 Example:

 .. code-block:: python

-    @InjectApplication(application)
+    @ApplicationInitializer(application)
     def fun(settings = SimpleInjector("settings")):
         return settings